BofA Securities slashes price target on CMS Energy Corporation [CMS] – find out why.

 Sponsored

-“We are thrilled to see Domino’s Pizza take a leadership role and provide an example for others as they upgrade their fleet across Michigan with electric vehicles,” said Lauren Snyder, Consumers Energy’s vice president of customer experience.
-“Like other Michigan businesses, Domino’s is showing that EVs protect the planet and are a sound business decision.”.

-CMS Energy Corporation stock has also gained 5.57% of its value over the past 7 days.
-However, CMS stock has declined by -3.83% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -1.95% and lost -3.38% year-on date.

-The market cap for CMS stock reached $17.09 billion, with 289.50 million shares outstanding and 288.35 million shares in the current float.
-Compared to the average trading volume of 1.84M shares, CMS reached a trading volume of 2259415 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.89M shares, CMS reached a trading volume of 4028761 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for CMS Energy Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 08, 2023.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price from $61 to $64.
 The new note on the price target was released on November 21, 2022, representing the official price target for CMS Energy Corporation stock.
 Previously, the target price had yet another raise to $63, while Seaport Research Partners analysts kept a Buy rating on CMS stock.

-CMS Energy Corporation [CMS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.57.
-With this latest performance, CMS shares gained by 5.90% in over the last four-week period, additionally sinking by -1.95% over the last 6 months – not to mention a drop of -11.84% in the past year of trading.
+CMS Energy Corporation [CMS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.55.
+With this latest performance, CMS shares gained by 5.41% in over the last four-week period, additionally plugging by 2.54% over the last 6 months – not to mention a drop of -12.00% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and CMS Energy Corporation [CMS] shares currently have an operating margin of +14.24 and a Gross Margin at +19.03.
 CMS Energy Corporation’s Net Margin is presently recorded at +9.69.